 Isn't she pretty!
 A saguaro which is protected in Arizona.

 Hiked about a mile to this spot for lunch before the big hike and climb ahead of us.
-Quite a cool wind was blowing here, but of course the wind dropped as we started the hot climb.

 You can only see part of the trail.
 There were a number of switchbacks from where the path seems to stop up to the Saddle between Vulture Peak and Sawtooth.
 The Saddle was our destination as we heard that the last 300' were very steep and you had to shimmy up a stove pipe of rock.